Why Talking About Mental Health at Work Matters

 Opening up about your mental health can feel intimidating due to stigma, privacy concerns, or fear of career repercussions.
 However, having the conversation can unlock vital resources, legal protections, and support that help you maintain both your well-being and your career.

-Know Your Rights and Benefits Before You Speak Up
+Know Your Rights + Benefits Before You Speak Up

 Before starting the conversation, do your research.
-Understanding the policies, benefits, and legal protections available to you can help you feel more confident and prepared.
+Understanding the policies, benefits, and legal protections available can help you feel more confident and prepared.

 1. Check Your Employee Benefits